ParadigmXMaxim/github-slideshow/_posts/0000-01-02-ParadigmXMaxim.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to ParadigmXMaxim's slide!"
 ---
 Hello World!
 I have arrived again!
 Use the left arrow to go back!